dubreuia/intellij-plugin-save-actions/README.md

 ## Compatibility

+Built with IntelliJ IDEA IU-162.1447.26, JDK 1.6, those are the currently supported products, and is not expected to work in other products:

+- PyCharm
+- PHPStorm
+- AndroidStudio (partial, exception quick fixes do not work)

-It works in Intellij IDEA Community Edition build 135+, and is not expected to work in other products.
-See issue [#18](https://github.com/dubreuia/intellij-plugin-save-actions/issues/18) for a beta packaging that works in all products.
+See issue [#18](https://github.com/dubreuia/intellij-plugin-save-actions/issues/18) for a beta packaging that you can try in other products.

 ## Installation